 Our musicians use the power of music to improve the mental health of the city’s most vulnerable residents through our longstanding partnership with Mersey Care NHS Foundation Trust.
-Liverpool Philharmonic is proud that over 17,000 people living with mental ill-health have benefitted from our Music and Mental Health programme since it began in 2008.
+Liverpool Philharmonic is proud that over 17,000 people living with mental ill-health have benefitted from our Music and Health programme since it began in 2008.

 Over 4,500 people with disabilities are members of our Access Scheme, which provides support to help them attend concerts safely and comfortably.